ejones18/neural_style_transfer/README.md

 >> pip install -r requirements.txt
 ```

-Check that the installation was successful by running the following command from terminal / command-line:
+Check that the installation was successful by running the following command from terminal / command-line in the src directory:

 ```
 >> python .\google_magenta_example.py -h